ironsoul0/nuopen.kz/README.md

 ## 🙏🏻 Acknowledgements

 - Thanks to [bchiang7](https://github.com/bchiang7) and her awesome open-source project  [v4](https://github.com/bchiang7/v4).
-I have learned a lot of things by looking at this source code and have borrowed a few things to this project.
+I have borrowed a few things to this project by looking at its source code.